sora-xor/sora-docs/src/accounts.md

+---
+title: "Accounts on the Sora Network | Sora Docs"
+head:
+  - - meta
+    - name: description
+      content: "Learn about accounts on the Sora Network and how they enable users to interact with the network and manage their assets.
+Explore the different types of accounts, such as user accounts and system accounts, and understand how they are used for transactions, staking, governance, and other activities within the Sora ecosystem."
+  - - meta
+    - name: keywords
+      content: "accounts, Sora Network, user accounts, system accounts, asset management, transactions, staking, governance, Sora ecosystem"
+---

 # Accounts

 An account is one of the most important entities in the SORA network.
 If you have an account, you can make transactions in SORA.